-The subject property consists of three parcels of unimproved lands and one parcel of improved land in rural Dawes County.
-The contributions to value of the improvements are not at issue and the contribution to value of the land on which improvements are situated, site value, is not at issue.
+The subject property consists of three parcels of unimproved lands in rural Dawes County.

 The Taxpayer presented several assertions regarding the contribution to value of the agricultural land and horticultural land component of the subject property.
 The Taxpayer's assertions are discussed below.